learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 ---
 layout: post
-title: Installing Docker and Kubernetes on Windows
+title: Getting started with Docker and Kubernetes on Windows 10
 description: ""
 date: 2018-02-19 02:00:00
 categories: docker kubernetes windows
-excerpt: "Getting started with Docker and Kubernetes on Windows can be daunting when you don't know where to start.
-And even worse, installing Docker and Kubernetes on Windows require expertise on how you use containers at scale.
-It's the usual chicken and egg problem.
-You have to master containers before you can install Docker and Kubernetes.
-But you need to install those dependencies before you can learn how to use them!
-So how do you know how to install Docker and Kubernetes on Windows?
-In this article, you will learn how to install Docker on Windows and a local Kubernetes cluster."
+excerpt: "Getting started with Docker and Kubernetes on Windows can be daunting when you don't know where to begin.
+And it doesn't help that installing the software isn't exactly a walk in the park.
+In fact, you should already be a Docker and Kubernetes expert to navigate the options on how to install them.
+But don't worry!
+If you're just starting your journey with containers and Kubernetes on Windows this article is for you.
+You'll learn how to make the right choices when it comes to setting up your development environment on Windows."
 author: "Keith Mifsud"
 open_graph:
   type: article
-  title: Installing Docker and Kubernetes on Windows
+  title: Getting started with Docker and Kubernetes on Windows 10
   image: ""
-  description: "In this article, you will learn how to install Docker on Windows and a local Kubernetes cluster."
+  description: "Getting started with Docker and Kubernetes on Windows can be daunting when you don't know where to begin.
+In this article you'll learn how to make the right choices when it comes to setting up your development environment on Windows."
 ---

-Getting started with Docker and Kubernetes on Windows can be daunting when you don't know where to start.
-And even worse, installing Docker and Kubernetes on Windows require expertise on how you use containers at scale.
+Getting started with Docker and Kubernetes on Windows can be daunting when you don't know where to begin.

-It's the usual chicken and egg problem.
-You have to master containers before you can install Docker and Kubernetes.
-But you need to install those dependencies before you can learn how to use them!
+And it doesn't help that installing the software isn't exactly a walk in the park.

-_So how do you know how to install Docker and Kubernetes on Windows?_
+In fact, you should already be a Docker and Kubernetes expert to navigate the options on how to install them.

-In this article, you will learn how to install Docker on Windows and a local Kubernetes cluster.

-When it comes to installing Docker on Windows, you have few options.
+_But don't worry!_

+If you're just starting your journey with containers and Kubernetes on Windows this article is for you.

+You'll learn how to make the right choices when it comes to setting up your development environment on Windows.

+Let's start with Docker.

 ## Using Windows 10 Home?
 You won't be able to run Docker for Windows

-When the fantastic people at Docker decided to implement Docker on Windows, they opted for Hyper-V as their virtualisation technology.
+When the people at Docker decided to implement Docker on Windows, they opted for Hyper-V as their virtualisation technology.
 The benefit is crystal clear: excellent performance and a native hypervisor.

 **Unfortunately not all Windows versions ship with Hyper-V.**

 And if you're using Windows 10 Home or Student edition, you are out of luck.
 You won't be able to install and run Docker for Windows.

-_But worry not!_
+_But it's not game over._

-That is plenty of replacements based on [Docker Machine](https://docs.docker.com/machine/) such as Docker Toolbox or minikube.
+There are plenty of replacements based on [Docker Machine](https://docs.docker.com/machine/) such as Docker Toolbox or minikube.

 The way Docker Machine works is simple: there's a virtual machine that runs Linux and Docker.
 And you connect from your host to the remote Docker daemon in that virtual machine.